The Surrogacy Process Has Been Hugely Disrupted by COVID-19

 Surrogacy Is Not Just a Medical Process, but an Emotional One Too

 If you’re already in the surrogacy process, you have an enormous amount on your plate—not just logistically, but emotionally too.
 Conception with a surrogate is extremely medicalized.
 With a mountain of clinical information to sift through, your emotional and relational experiences tend to take a backseat.
-In remote therapy, we’ll prioritize your emotional experience as it looks for you, and unpack how you’re feeling throughout this process, including how it’s been complicated by occurring during a pandemic.
+In remote therapy, in addition to in-person therapy in our Tribeca and Park Slope, Brooklyn offices after COVID, we’ll prioritize your emotional experience as it looks for you, and unpack how you’re feeling throughout this process, including how it’s been complicated by occurring during a pandemic.

 Surrogacy Means You’re Pregnant Too

 People who are having a baby through surrogacy are not often seen as being pregnant.
 At Tribeca Maternity, the way we see it is that you are pregnant.
 You are a mother or father.
 You are having a baby, and this is the way you’re doing it.